lavi324/combo-api/README.md

-In this project, we will build a soccer leagues standings API.
+In this project, you will build a soccer leagues standings API.
 The project consists a FastAPI backend serving a GET-only API, a Flask frontend serving a landing page (documentation UI) and a MongoDB database for storing league standings.
 All components will be containerized with Docker and deployed to Kubernetes using Deployments, Services ,Ingress and secret.